sravila07-lgtm/courses/README.md

-Engineering courses assignments:
+Some of my engineering degree assignments:
-- Programming 2 writings are in the src folder of every task
+- Programming 2 C* codes that I wrote are in the src folder of every task
 - Digital communication works are uploaded, including HRPT report
 - Machine learning jupyter notebooks are uploaded
-- Thesis published
+- Thesis on Rectenna published
-- Draft over channel impairments, validating and cleaning
+- Draft over channel impairments and GNPy, validating and cleaning

-I've not translated documents.
+I've not translated any document.